UB-Quantic/Transmon-Operative-System/Ad Hoc Labber Driver for Single Qubit_Qutrit control/SingleQubit_Control_Externaly_Importable_Pulse_Seq/README.md

  - PulseSequencetoTxtConversor.py

-        This is the conversor offered to authomatize the generation of a correct txt out of a python dictionoray with the desired numpy array pulses
+        This is the convertor offered to automatize the generation of a correct txt out of a python dictionoray with the desired numpy array pulses

  - exampleScript.py

         This is an example script that generates the I,Q pulses for a sequence of two X(theta) rotation pulses.
-It assumes that the package is correctly installed in the cusotm driver path.
+It assumes that the package is correctly installed in the custom driver path.

  - AddPackageToPath.py